damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

  1. Preferable 3D/2D file format
    - Editable file formats that could be:
-     - Native file format
+     - Native formats such as FreeCAD files
-     - Standard  file format
+     - Neutral formats such as STEP files
  2. Preferable software*
    - OpensCAD
    - Inkscape